SrajanSaxena21/Smart-Contracts-for-Fuzzer/README.md

 # Smart-Contracts-for-Fuzzer
-This repository contains all the documents related to the project, which studying smart contracts to detect vulnerabilities in a system
+This repository contains all the codes related to the project, which is studying smart contracts to detect vulnerabilities in a system